For many software engineers, System Design Interview questions remain a mysterious challenge.

 Once you are ready to practice your skills, you can take on some sample problems from real-world interviews – along with tips and approaches to build ten different web services.
 I have already written about some of the top system design interview questions in another blog.

-If you are feeling ready to jump into the interview phase, there is no better prep resource out there than Grokking the System Design Interview.
-It was vetted and validated by Uber, Lyft, Microsoft, and Google engineers who helped design and build the actual systems those companies ask about in their interviews.
+If you would like to solve interactive design problems there is no better resource out there than Grokking Modern System Design for Software Engineers and Managers.
+It was vetted and validated by Facebook and Microsoft engineers who helped design and build the actual systems those companies ask about in their interviews.